Table of Contents

 The assistant can only act for an individual and not for a company.
 However, they can act as an assistant for the agents of a company (managers, directors).

-If they are unmarried, the assistant is only subject to the social status of self-employed persons on 1 January of the year in which they turn 20.
+If unmarried, assistants are only subject to the social status of self-employed persons on 1 January of the year in which they turn 20.

 The following assistants are not tax liable as self-employed assistants:

-A person is considered to be the assisting spouse of a self-employed person when they:
+An individual is considered to be the assisting spouse of a self-employed person when they meet the following criteria:

-- effectively assists their self-employed partner (regularly or at least 90 days a year);
+• They effectively assist their self-employed partner (regularly or at least 90 days a year);

-- do not have income from another professional activity or a replacement income which gives entitlement to social security benefits at least equivalent to those of the self-employed.
+• They do not receive income from another professional activity or a replacement income which gives entitlement to social security benefits at least equivalent to those of the self-employed.

-It is possible to become self-employed while being a student.
+It is possible to become self-employed as a student.
 This status offers a preferential system for social security contributions.

-In order to qualify for self-employed student status, you must:
+In order to qualify for self-employed student status, you must meet the following criteria:

-With self-employed status, you are subject to the social status of self-employed persons.
-As such, you must:
+As a self-employed individual, you are subject to the social status of self-employed persons.
+As such, you are required to:

 The social status of self-employed workers does not only provide for obligations, it also provides for rights.
 Once you have complied with the legal requirements, you will acquire rights to:

-This matter was regionalised during the 6th reform of the State.
-Since 1 January 2019, each Region has had its own system of family allowances, with its own sums and rules.
+This matter was regionalised during the 6th State reforme.
+Since 1 January 2019, each Region has had its own system of family allowances, with its own amounts and rules.
 The applicable system is determined according to the domicile of the child.

 The social status of the self-employed includes health and disability insurance that covers health care and incapacity for work.